niranjankala/niranjankala.github.io/_posts/2024-04-12-building-resilient-microservices-implementing-resiliency-patterns-with-polly-framework.md

 **Conclusion**

 Implementing resiliency patterns like retry, circuit breaker, and fallback using the Polly framework can significantly enhance the reliability and robustness of your microservices architecture.
 By intelligently handling transient faults and failures, you can ensure that your application remains responsive and available under challenging conditions.
-Experiment with these patterns in your microservices projects to build more resilient and fault-tolerant systems.
+You can just experiment with these patterns in your microservices projects to build more resilient, fault-tolerant systems.

 [**Source Code**](https://github.com/niranjankala/system-design-and-architecture/blob/main/microservices/src/PolyTutorials/PolyTutorials.App/Program.cs)